Master’s in Counseling Degrees in New York – Explore Online and On-Campus Options

 Salary and Career Outlook for Counselors in New York

-Understanding salary expectations and career outlooks is an important part of your research, to help you determine if becoming a counselor in New York is a good fit for you.
+Understanding salary expectations and career outlooks is an important part of your research to determine whether becoming a counselor in New York is a good fit for you.
 Below, you’ll find information about median and mean salaries and job growth rates for various counseling careers based on data from the U.S. Bureau of Labor Statistics (BLS).

 School and career counselors